anandamarsh/mui-theme-experimentation/README.md

 ### Vertical theming

-Much like _horizontal theming_, except that you may need to create `json` files foe each component.
-The name of these files are defined in MUI Docs, so you may need to ask a MUI Developer to create a file for you.
+Much like _horizontal theming_, except that you may need to create `json` files for each component.
+The name of these files are defined in MUI Docs, so you may need to ask a MUI Developer to create a `json` file for you with the corrct name.

 As an example, to customise a button, we need a file called `MUIButton.json`.
 All configurable properties are documented at [CSS Classes for Button API](https://mui.com/material-ui/api/button/) under the column `Rule name` (make sure that you select _Table view_ while you are viewing this list).
 As you create new new `json`s, you need to add them to `~/src/theme/vertical/index.js`